ms-mfg-community/gh-abcs-actions/labs/lab06.md

           echo "${{ github.event.inputs.message || 'Hello from ARC!' }}"
           echo "Running on ARC in Kubernetes!"
           echo "Node: $(hostname)"
+          echo "Waiting 60 seconds so you can observe the runner pod..." sleep 60
+          echo "Done!"
 ```

 Update `runs-on: arc-runner-set` to match your `INSTALLATION_NAME` from Step 4.

 > **Note:** The workflow triggers on push to your feature branch, so it will run automatically when you push changes.

+> **Timing:** The workflow includes a 60-second wait so you have time to observe the runner pod in Kubernetes.
+ARC runners are ephemeral—they spin up for the job and terminate immediately after.
+If you don't check within the 60-second window, you may miss seeing the pod.

 #### Step 6: Run and verify the workflow